greiginsydney/captureKNX/docs/troubleshooting.md

 Review the error log for obvious issues: `journalctl --no-pager --unit captureKNX`.

-Review the content of the `/home/pi/captureKNX/captureKNX.log` file.
+Review the content of the `/home/pi/captureKNX/log/captureKNX.log` file.
+See if the text "fatal" is logged.

 Search for occurrences of the text "unzip_topo_archive".
 This is logged each time the script is launched.
 Here are the three possible messages: